FREQUENTLY ASKED QUESTIONS ABOUT ICELAND IN JUNE

 During your trip check weather and road conditions regularly.
 For your peace of mind, our team is on hand 24/7 should you need to get in touch at any point.

-When you book a self-drive tour with Nordic Visitor, car rentals come with collision damage waiver, a GPS, unlimited in-car Wi-Fi, and a hand-marked map of your route.
+When you book a self-drive tour with Nordic Visitor, car rentals come with collision damage waiver, unlimited in-car Wi-Fi, and a hand-marked map of your route.
 You also get two named drivers on the insurance policy so you can share the driving with a travel companion.

 What to pack for a trip to Iceland in June?